MarcT0K/marct0k.github.io/content/posts/ecml-pkdd.md

 Since this post contains some criticism, a preliminary disclaimer is necessary.
 The conference was well organized, and I congratulate the chairs for this great event.
 Social events, food, venue, etc. everything was great.
 My criticism will be more on what is nowadays considered as good scientific work in the ML community.
 This criticism is obviously not limited to ML.
 I attended an ML conference, so I limit my discussion to the ML community even if I suppose that similar observations can be made in other communities.
 Hence, the concerns exposed in this post are not specific to ECML-PKDD or its organization.
 Moreover, I do not want to seem rude or smug, the goal of this post is simply to share the first (positive and negative) impressions of a naive and young PhD student at an ML conference.
 See this post more as the first page of my research life diary rather than as a structured criticism of the scientific practices.

-# :nerd_face: Discovering a scientific conference with fresh eyes
+# Discovering a scientific conference with fresh eyes 🤓

 ECML-PKDD 2022 was my first in-person conference.
 I didn't know what to expect.
 Some of my colleagues told me about conferences they went to such as ICML, but I knew ECML-PKDD was smaller.
 Anyway, it was hard to picture exactly how it would feel to be in a scientific conference.
 At first, I was a bit amazed by the fact that such big scientific event can happen while the general public totally ignore their existence.